rctl/CryptoVoice/README.md

-## RTVOICE - Real time vocie communication
+## CryptoVoice- Real time encrypted vocie communication

-RTVOICE is an app offering real time voice communication over networking.
-Implemented together with a cutom dialing protocol.
+CryptoVoice is an app offering real time encrypted voice communication over networking.
+Implemented together with a cutom dialing and voice streaming protocol encrypted with strong AES cipher.
+Dialing channel uses TLS encryption with server validation to prevent MITM attacks.
 Server backend is written in java.
 App is also available in the Google Play Store.

 **License**